4D, $\mathcal{N}=1$ Matter Gravitino Genomics: The Ogievetsky--Sokatchev (OS) Formulation

-The matter gravitino multiplet as described in Ref. \cite{OS1,OS2}, to which we refer as the OS multiplet for the authors names, consists of a spin one-half superfield with compensators of a vector multiplet and tensor multiplet~\cite{Gates:1983nr}.
+The matter gravitino multiplet, as described in Refs. \cite{OS1,OS2}, consists of a spin one-half superfield with compensators of a vector multiplet and tensor multiplet~\cite{Gates:1983nr}.
 The components of this multiplet are as follows.
 The matter fields are that of a spin three-halves Rarita Schwinger field $\psi_{\mu b}$ and a spin one vector $B_{ \mu}$.
 The bosonic auxiliary fields (all with dimension-two) are a pseudoscalar $P$, rank-two tensor $t_{\mu\nu}$, vector $V_\mu$, axial gauge vector $A_{\mu}$, and divergenceless axial vector $G^\mu$ that is actually the field strength of a gauge two form $E_{\alpha\beta}$ such that $G^\mu = \frac{1}{2}\epsilon^{\mu\nu\alpha \beta}\partial_\nu E_{\alpha\beta}$.
 The fermionic auxiliary fields are a dimension three-halves spinor $\xi_a$ and dimension five-halves spinor $\chi_a$.
-The transformation laws, Lagrangian, algebra, and adinkras are described in the following subsections in a real Majorana notation.
+The transformation laws, Lagrangian, algebra, and adinkras are described in the following subsections in a real Majorana~notation.